prachetas98/bankGPT/REPORT.md

 2. Whenever anything is written to a log or evidence file: a separate cleanup step scrubs out anything that looks like a password, SSN, or card number, right before it's saved.

-file — so a calling system could ask for a task by name and get either a fast known answer or a clear "I don't know this one yet," without a human running commands by hand.